 - A discernible center-a square or a green and sometimes a busy or memorable corner.
-A transit stop would be located at this center. - Most dwellings within a five-minute walk of the center, an average of roughly 2,000 feet. - A variety of dwelling types houses, townhouses, and apartments so that younger and older people, singles and families, and various economic levels may find places to live.

-- A school close enough so that most students can walk from their home. - Small playgrounds accessible to every dwelling - not more than a tenth of a mile away.
+A transit stop would be located at this center. - Most dwellings within a five-minute walk of the center, an average of roughly 2,000 feet. - A variety of dwelling types houses, townhouses, and apartments so that younger and older people, singles and families, and various economic levels may find places to live. - A school close enough so that most students can walk from their home. - Small playgrounds accessible to every dwelling not more than a tenth of a mile away. - Streets form a connected network, dispersing traffic by providing a variety of pedestrian and vehicular routes to any destination. - Streets are relatively narrow and shaded by rows of trees, slowing traffic and creating an environment suitable for pedestrians and bicyclists.